94% of the time, users focus on a website’s design to form an opinion.

 5. Cluttered Interface

-Field services management software and app — FieldEdge — has plenty of white space, making it easier for users to focus on key elements, such as the “Request Demo” CTA buttons.
+Field services management software and app — FieldEdge — has plenty of white space, so users can easily focus on key elements, such as the “Request Demo” CTA buttons.

 The uncluttered design improves readability and usability, facilitating a more intuitive interaction with the platform.